Eleanor Rigby: Music

 The song is a prominent example of mode mixture, specifically between the Aeolian mode, also known as natural minor, and the Dorian mode.
-Set in E minor, the song is based on the chord progression Em–C, typical of the Aeolian mode and using notes ♭ 3, ♭ 6, and ♭7 in this scale.
+Set in E minor, the song is based on the chord progression Em–C, typical of the Aeolian mode and using notes ♭3, ♭6, and ♭7 in this scale.
 The verse melody is written in Dorian mode, a minor scale with the natural sixth degree.
-"Eleanor Rigby" opens with a C-major vocal harmony ("Aah, look at all ..."), before shifting to E-minor (on "lonely people").
+"Eleanor Rigby" opens with a C lydian vocal harmony ("Aah, look at all ..."), before shifting to E-minor (on "lonely people").
 The Aeolian C-natural note returns later in the verse on the word "dre-eam" (C–B) as the C chord resolves to the tonic Em, giving an urgency to the melody's mood.

 The Dorian mode appears with the C♯ note (6 in the Em scale) at the beginning of the phrase "in the church".
 The chorus beginning "All the lonely people" involves the viola in a chromatic descent to the 5th; from 7 (D natural on "All the lonely peo-") to 6 (C♯ on "-ple") to ♭6 (C on "they") to 5 (B on "from").
 According to musicologist Dominic Pedler, this adds an "air of inevitability to the flow of the music (and perhaps to the plight of the characters in the song)".